robertegel/numWater.Social/readme.md

 [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]

 View [concept.pdf](https://github.com/robertegel/numWater.Social/blob/master/concept.pdf) for more information about the models behavior.
-This project is built on a previous unpublished group project which developed a complex numeric model simulating a water supply systems behavior with multiple processes.
+This project is built on a [previous group project](https://github.com/robertegel/numWater.Basis) which developed a complex numeric model simulating a water supply systems behavior with multiple processes.
 While this project considers social aspects of such a system, it's [sibling](https://github.com/robertegel/numWater.Stochastic) cares about uncertain amounts of rainfall.

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].